matsbryntse/Component-maker-test-pack/README.md

 that will use your component to assert that your component works fine as new releases of it are shipped.
 It'll also be a good asset when you try to support a new version of Ext JS.
 Note that these are only basic smoke tests, which are not a replacement for unit test or functional tests.

+Included in this repo is a sample component (in the /lib/ folder) which consists of a few JS classes and a CSS class.
+This is just to give you an idea of how the smoke test suite can be useful.
+See the /examples/ folder for a simple demo of the component.

 These 10 sanity tests will assert that:

 1. Your namespace is created (build was succesful) and that your component has the expected alias.